-Ken Krekeler majored in illustration in Detroit, MI at the College for Creative Studies.
-He graduated in 2009, the same year he released his first full-color graphic novel The Colodin Project.
-The book was sold in comic shops everywhere and distributed by Diamond Distribution.
+Ken Krekeler majored in graphic design in Detroit, Michigan at the College for Creative Studies.
+He graduated in 2009, the same year he released his first full-color graphic novel The Colodin Project, which was distributed globally through Diamond Distribution.
 In January of 2011, he began his own publishing company, Kinetic Press.
 It was under this label that he released his second book, Dry Spell; a compact super powers story also in full-color.
 In June of 2012 he began his own ongoing black-and-white comic book series Westward, a steampunk mystery comic book series exploring the nature of achievement and human happiness.
+Funded by Kickstarter, Westward managed to raise over $20,000 by devoted backers until the series concluded in 2016.

 IT IS NOT THE JOB OF THE ARTIST TO GIVE THE AUDIENCE WHAT THE AUDIENCE WANTS.
 IF THE AUDIENCE KNEW WHAT IT WANTED, THEY WOULD BE THE ARTISTS.